AdobeDocs/campaign.en/help/v8/audiences/create-audiences.md

 You can select profiles and add them to a list.
 To perform this, follow the steps below:

 1. From Campaign Explorer, select profiles and right-click.

+   These profiles can be filtered to met specific criteria.

 1. Select **[!UICONTROL Actions > Associate selection with a list...]**.

    ![](assets/add-selection-to-a-list.png)